Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

 Tulsa Stats and Trends

-- Tulsa has two wins against the spread in four games this year.
+- So far this year Tulsa has two wins against the spread.

-- The Golden Hurricane have yet to cover the spread this season when favored by 3.5 points or more.
+- This season, the Golden Hurricane are winless ATS when entering a game as a favorite of 3.5 points or more.

-- Tulsa's games this year have eclipsed the over/under in all three opportunities.
+- Tulsa's games this year have hit the over on all three set point totals.

-- When Tulsa scores more than 16.3 points, it is 2-1 against the spread and 1-3 overall.
+- Tulsa is 2-1 against the spread and 1-3 overall in games when it records more than 16.3 points.

 - The Golden Hurricane rack up 489.8 yards per game, 242.3 more yards than the 247.5 the Cougars allow per matchup.

-- Tulsa is 2-1 against the spread and 1-3 overall when the team picks up over 247.5 yards.
+- In games that Tulsa amasses over 247.5 yards, the team is 2-1 against the spread and 1-3 overall.

-- The Golden Hurricane have six giveaways this season, while the Cougars have six takeaways .

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.